Rice as a part of a diet

 Difficult to stick to

 As you already know, the rice diet is highly limiting.
 That is why sticking to its plan for a long period of time may be very difficult and even exhausting, especially when going to social events or if you are used to eating out.

 Not recommended for a long-term use

 Although the rice diet is incredibly effective as a short-term weight loss, following it for a long time may not be best for some people.
 As it is very restrictive and cuts the calorie and protein intake, the limited amount may not be enough for some people, in the long run causing harm to their wellness.
-If you want to start following this diet, please, discuss all its aspects with your doctor, decide whether it is safe for you and in which way it is better for you to incorporate this diet or some of its principles into your routine.
+If you want to start following this diet, please, discuss all its aspects with your doctor or dietitian, decide whether it is safe for you and in which way it is better for you to incorporate this diet or some of its principles into your routine.

 BetterMe app will kick you out of the mental funk, shake off your extra weight, rid you off you energy-zapping habits, and help you sculpt the body of your dreams.
 Intrigued?
 Hurry up and change your life for the better!